 From the inside, the PW HU shoes are engineered for comfort.
 The upper and tongue are composed of a submissive fabric that shapes itself around your foot.

-This design of these top tennis trainers is modelled to mimic the comfort of a cotton sock and even boasts a full-closure lacing.
+This design of these top tennis trainers is modeled to mimic the comfort of a cotton sock and even boasts a full-closure lacing.
 A textured foam insole comes alongside the shoes for a final touch of satisfaction.

 We found the PW HU shoes to be exceptionally comfortable for the feet.
 Our testers wore the shoes through daily, lengthy tennis games, and yet reported little to no strain on the feet.
 This comfort is mainly due to the superior ventilation system, a mesh upper, and soft insole installed into the shoes.

 Arch support in these shoes was limited and that contributed to better compatibility for overpronators.
 If you are naturally flat-footed, then these shoes will certainly boost your stability and balance, a feature all the best tennis shoes need to have.

 Also, the PW HU shoes felt considerably lighter than most tennis shoes.
-The diminished bulk of the shoes made them easy to adjust into and move around with.
+The diminished bulk of the shoes made them easy to adjust to and move around with.

 Apart from being light-weighted, we found that these shoes enable advanced cushioning for the ankle and heels.
 This is due to the rubber soling that bounds the shoes into a rigid shape.
 This pair is surely one of the best Adidas tennis shoes in the market.